DJ LeMahieu Player Props: Yankees vs. Blue Jays

 DJ LeMahieu At The Plate

-- LeMahieu has five doubles, a triple, two home runs and six walks while hitting .237.
+- LeMahieu is hitting .250 with five doubles, a triple, two home runs and six walks.

-- In 16 games played this season, he has homered in two of them.
+- He has gone deep in two of 17 games played this season, and in 2.9% of his plate appearances.

-- In six games this year, LeMahieu has picked up an RBI, with more than one RBI once.
+- In seven games this season, LeMahieu has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.